Why is it so darn hard to look at our numbers?

 6 Invitations to Work Through Resistance and Peek at Your Numbers!

 - Eye on the Prize: Keep reminding yourself why you’re doing this!
-Get clear on the benefits of looking at your numbers, and which are the most true and deep for you.
-Write them out in a list that you keep somewhere in view to keep you grounded in your intentions.
-“I am ready to take an honest look at my numbers because I am ready for…”
+Get clear on the benefits of looking at your numbers (you may not know until you get to the other side).
+But try to write them out to keep you grounded in your intentions.
+“I am ready to take an honest look at my numbers because I want to feel empowered and more clarity …”

 - Decide who you are ready to look with.
 Yourself?
 Your honey?
 A friend?